hgcl/clara-le/pages/posts/18-friendsgiving-and-dnd.md

 ## Life peek

 On Saturday, I was part of my first ever Friendsgiving[^1].
 In Europe, Thanksgiving is just this remote Christmas-like event that you only see in movies, so I didn't really know what to expect.
 In short, my American (obviously) friend took upon herself to organize the most incredible homemade menu I have ever seen on a dinner table.
-We had everything that you can expect for Thanksgiving, even a goose—couldn't find a Turkey—that we named Larry (David) Goose.
+We had everything that you can expect for Thanksgiving, even a goose — couldn't find a Turkey—that we named Larry (David) Goose.
 I feel so grateful to be surrounded by close friends in a city where I have only lived for a couple of years.

 ---

 On Sunday, we started a new D&D mini-campaign!
 It is my second one only, so it feels very exciting to play a new race, class, and personality.
 I am playing a Tiefling Rogue and already love all the special powers that come just from the race.[^2]

 [^1]: I also, just discovered that _Friendsgiving_ is apparently a word.
-[^2]: Trying to intimidate a baddie with advantage by using my loud voice boomed up 3 times—done.
+[^2]: Trying to intimidate a baddie with advantage by using my loud voice boomed up 3 times — done.

 ## Read & Watched

 ### The Truffle Hunters (2020)

 _The Truffle Hunters_ is an Italian documentary film following a group of old men hunting truffles with their dogs.
-The shots are incredibly beautiful—they are staged, yet very authentic.
+The shots are incredibly beautiful — they are staged, yet very authentic.
 The documentary shows the decline of truffle hunting, but doesn't make a clear argument as to which "side" it roots for.
 I would definitely recommend it if you want to witness an emotional and bittersweet slice of life.

 ### Werewolf by night (2022)